 Most people often only think about the work their gutters do when it rains.
 Other than that, they are an afterthought when it comes to home maintenance and cleaning.
-However, your home’s gutters work just as hard all throughout the year, especially during the fall and winter seasons when leaves and ice can clog them up.
+However, your home’s gutters work just as hard throughout the year, especially during the fall and winter seasons when leaves and ice can clog them up.

 As we approach the fall and winter seasons, here’s how to prepare your gutters for the most important part of the year.